-which in turn is completely equivalent to Wilson's equation.
+which in turn is equivalent to Wilson's equation.

-We want to point out that both equations (\ref{stand}) and (\ref{golner}) are in a way correct, even though they seem to differ by a sign.
-The equivalence is obscured by a different choice of propagator functions, taking advantage of the reparametrization-invariance of the equation.
+Let us point out that both equations (\ref{stand}) and (\ref{golner}) are correct, even though they seem to differ by a sign.
+The equivalence is obscured by a different choice of propagator functions, taking advantage of the reparameterisation-invariance of the equation.

-Propagator (\ref{alterprop}) indeed has some advantages, as in principle other values for $k$ are also possible, and simplify the implementation of K41, as we will see.
-On the other hand, the derivative of (\ref{alterprop}) is a bit uglier, and especially the derivative expansion gets mixed up.
+The propagator (\ref{alterprop}) indeed has some advantages, as in principle other values for $k$ are also possible, and simplify the implementation of K41, as we shall see.
+On the other hand, the derivative of (\ref{alterprop}) is more complicated and is especially inconvenient if the derivative expansion is applied.